nebari-dev/nebari/docs/source/installation/setup.md

 ### GitHub Single-sign on

 <details><summary>Click for GitHub SSO configuration details </summary>

-To use GitHub as a single-sign on provider, you will need to provide env vars for a new OAuth2 app.
+To use GitHub as a single-sign on provider, you will need to create a new OAuth2 app.

-TODO
+No environment variables are needed for this - you will be given the relevant information and prompted for various inputs during the next stage, when you run [`qhub init`](./usage.md) if you provide the flag `--auth-provider github`.
+This will be covered when you reach that point in this documentation.
 </details>

 ## CI/CD Pipeline